Prologue – July, 2021

-To the General Synod of the Reformed Church in America, may grace and peace be yours in abundance in the knowledge of God and of Jesus our Lord.
+To the 2021 General Synod of the Reformed Church in America, grace to you and peace from God our Father and the Lord Jesus Christ.

 Since June 2018, the Vision 2020 Team has been researching possible scenarios for the future of the RCA.
 We give you thanks for helping us, for praying with us, for offering support, giving feedback, and sharing your hopes, dreams, and best thinking.
 The following report is a synthesis of what we have seen and heard and what we propose as next steps for our beloved denomination.

 In crafting this report, we want to acknowledge that there are challenges and opportunities that face us in the midst of the current global health crisis.
-Our main challenge: the June 2020 meeting at which this report would have been delivered has been postponed until June 2021.
+Our main challenge: the June 2020 meeting at which this report would have been delivered was postponed until June 2021, and then further delayed until October 2021.
 Just as it is difficult for our team to wait for our work to be completed, we recognize that many others are waiting to see what the ultimate impact of that work will be: candidates for ministry, current and hopeful seminarians, pastors, missionaries, staff, and in some cases, entire congregations, classes, and regional synods.
 We remember you, and we acknowledge this tension.

 Here in the waiting, we also see opportunities.
-Where General Synod delegates typically have a month to digest reports like this prior to meeting as a full body, we now have twelve months.
-Where much of delegates’ reflection and discernment about recommendations often takes place in isolation leading up to General Synod, we have time now to do that important work in community over the coming year.
-As a team, we suggest that RCA leadership take advantage of this by creating opportunities for dialogue on the report at every level of the denomination between now and next June.
-We also encourage you to create these opportunities with each other.
-Talk to your local bodies, to your neighbors within your classes, and to those beyond classis boundaries.
-Listen to the ways our recommendations may impact those who agree with you and those who see things differently.
-Absorb as much as you can, and carry it with you to General Synod 2021.
+Where General Synod delegates typically have a month to digest reports like this prior to meeting as a full body, the pandemic afforded us 16 extra months.
+Where much of delegates’ reflection and discernment about recommendations often takes place in isolation leading up to General Synod, we had time to do that important work in community through regional events.
+As a team, we suggested that RCA leadership take advantage of the extra time given us by creating opportunities for dialogue on the report at every level of the denomination.
+We also encouraged you, the delegates, to create these opportunities with each other.
+You talked to your local bodies, to your neighbors within your classes, and to those beyond classis boundaries.
+You prayed earnestly, and you listened to the ways our recommendations may impact those who agree with you and those who see things differently.
+In the end, we hope that you are carrying all of those reflections and conversations with you now, to General Synod 2021.

 What to expect